Siddopari/STEMlab_Pynq-SDK/DMA-transfer.md

 We need a simple HDl module that controls the controls the data streams going into / out of the DMA engines.
 The main functionality is:
 * Hold the incoming/outgoing data streams until a trigger signal is received.
-* Rise the AXI stream *tlast* line, when the last data sample gets acquired.
+* Rise the AXI stream *tlast* line when the last data sample gets acquired.

 To include a stream control module please follow the steps below:
 * Within the left panel go to *Project Manager --> Add sources* and select  *Add or create design sources*.